isidoredot/isidoredot.github.io/md/who.md

 currently, i'm interested in making my own vocalsynths and music hardware/software. i'm an engineer so i design, build, and program technology a lot.

+using the menu, you can check out my songs and get some behind-the-scenes info, including early drafts. i hope you find it interesting!